ixvu/w4111_wiki/Normalization.md

 BCNF decomposition: BCD, DA

-AB->C doesn't apply to either new relation, so this decomposition is not dependency preserving.
+AB->C doesn't apply to either of the new relations, so this decomposition is not dependency preserving.